 Aside from fighting monsters, you’ll explore a number of different environments, connected via a large world map.
 Navigation is pretty straightforward, just make your way from one area to another, defeating enemies along the way.
 If you venture off the beaten path you may find a chest of loot, or some other fun things.
 The only real issue here is that it’s a little annoying to navigate at times as there is no mini-map to let you know if you’re even going in the right direction.

-That’s the trouble with Zenith as a whole, there’s a lot of fun to bezenith3 had here, but the game has a few rough edges that chafe after a while.
+That’s the trouble with Zenith as a whole, there’s a lot of fun to be had here, but the game has a few rough edges that chafe after a while.
 The mini-map is one.
 There is also the way the game’s frame rate can be unstable, stuttering noticeably.
 This is strange, as the game doesn’t look like it should be too demanding on the PS4’s hardware.
 Another minor issue is the audio cuts out while the game is accessing the hard drive.
 The most annoying issue though is with the game rendering text during cutscenes.
 It puts the text up on the screen with no regard for what is beneath it.
 I often though the text was not there, but it turned out that it was simply blending into the background.
 The rest of the dialog text that comes up is housed within a very readable dialog box with a character portrait to show who’s speaking.
 During action-filled portions of cutscenes though, that’s when the text can be hard to read.
 Hopefully this Is something that could be fixed in a patch, as it really does make things more annoying than they have to be.

 What Makes It Worth My Time And Money?